mrcepid-rap/mrcepid-collapsevariants/Readme.md

 ## Introduction

 This applet generates raw data necessary to perform rare variant burden testing using [bcftools](https://samtools.github.io/bcftools/bcftools.html) or [plink2](https://www.cog-genomics.org/plink/2.0/).
-Please see these two tool's resppective documentation for more information on how individual commands used in this applet work.
+Please see these two tool's respective documentation for more information on how individual commands used in this applet work.

 This README makes use of DNANexus file and project naming conventions.
 Where applicable, an object available on the DNANexus